irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Classroom_Setup/Required_Resources.md

 - Deception Detection Structured Analytic Techniques (SATs) handouts: Past Opposition Practices (POP), Manipulability of Sources (MOSES), Motive, Opportunity, and Means (MOM), Evaluation of Evidence (EVE) (Pherson and Heuer, 2021, p.
 264) (Beebe and Pherson, 2015, p.
 161)
 ### Lesson 02
 - Handout for Concrete Experience (CE) detailing the scenario for the students to experience.
 This handout should include the scenario and the instructions for the students to follow.
+- Strategies for Implementation Scenario 1 Handout.
+This handout should include the scenario that students will be developing a counter-strategy for.
+- Strategies for Implementation Scenario 2 Handout.
+This handout should include the scenario that students will be developing a counter-strategy for.
 ### Lesson 03
 - Source Content Audience Media Effect (SCAME) handout
 ### Lesson 04